Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 At the Woods Creek bridge, you have just 4 miles left to the trailhead.
 Past this point, you’ll hit the day’s only set of switchbacks, with approximately 1 mile of loops down towards the valley floor.

-At the bottom of the switchbacks, you’ll once again reach forest before arriving at the Bailey Bridge, thus signifying the official start of the trail.
-Those not as eager to reach the car will enjoy cooling off in Bubbs Creek here, before making the final push through the same 2 miles of sandy trail that you started on, four days and 40 miles ago.
+If you aren’t too eager to reach the car, you may enjoy cooling off in Bubbs Creek here, before making the final push through the same 2 miles of sandy trail that you started on, four days and 40 miles ago.

 Slogging along the soft sand here is arguably the most painful (mentally, if not physically) part of the journey.
 It’s the last hurdle for your aching legs, before the trail parking lot comes into sight and you triumphantly hobble across the finish line.
-Don’t forget to snap a photo by the Rae Lakes Loop sign on your way to the car!

 Rae Lakes Loop Wildlife and Safety